Profeso1012/Profeso1012/README.md

 ### who i am not

-i'm not the guy that builds apps with features — i build apps that engineer high-speed workarounds for real-world problems.
+i'm not the guy that builds apps with "features". i build apps that engineer high-speed workarounds for real-world problems.

 i don't stop at "it works on my machine."